25 Vitamin B6 Foods for a Much Healthier Brain in 2024

 Recommended daily intakes depend on age and sex.
-Both men and women aged from 19 to 50 years old should take 1.3 mg a day.
+Both men and women aged from 19 to 50 should take 1.3 mg a day.
 However, men older than 50 need 1.7 mg a day, while women of that age need 1.5 mg a day.
-Since high doses of vitamin B6 taken as a supplement have negative side effects, both men and women older than 19 shouldn’t take more than 100 mg a day.
+Since high doses of vitamin B6 taken as a supplement might have side effects, both men and women older than 19 shouldn’t take more than 100 mg a day.

 What are the symptoms of too much vitamin B6?

 High intakes of vitamin B6 as a supplement can cause several adverse effects, including severe neurological symptoms.
 What’s more, high doses may also result in skin lesions, photosensitivity, and gastrointestinal problems, such as nausea and heartburn.

 What are the symptoms of low vitamin B6?